This refers to both the positive and negative impact that indoor air in a building has on human health or well-being.

 - People start to sneeze or have itchy noses when the air conditioning system is turned on.
 These systems are typically over 10 years old and have never been cleaned (unless their filtration is exceptionally good).
-The thermostats are managed by the occupants, who can turn it on or off at will and adjust the temperature as they wish.
-This causes stagnant, stuffy indoor air because it is not renewed.
+Thermostats are controlled by the occupants, who can turn them on or off and adjust the temperature as they wish.
+As indoor air is not changed, it becomes stagnant and stuffy.

-Systems need to be turned on before people arrive in the building, or before peak occupancy hours.
+Systems need to be turned on before people arrive at the building, or before peak occupancy hours.

-You have to make sure that the outdoor air intakes are open and that there are no sources of pollutants nearby (for example air intakes located in a garage).
+It must be ensured that the outdoor air intakes are open and that there are no sources of pollutants nearby (e.g. air intakes located in a garage).

-Use adjustable thermostats that enable occupants to adjust the temperature a few degrees up or down but don’t have many more settings.
+Use adjustable thermostats that enable occupants to regulate the temperature a few degrees up or down but which do not have many more settings.

-Check the interior of the systems frequently, have a maintenance programme in place and monitor and control the accumulation of water in the cooling tower drain trays.
+Check the interior of the systems frequently, have a maintenance programme in place and monitor and control the build-up of water in the cooling tower drain trays.

-Do not allow water to enter the systems or have stagnant water inside them and when this occurs, dry it quickly.
+Do not allow water to enter the systems and ensure that there is no stagnant water inside them.
+If this were to occur, dry the systems quickly.

-If possible, all duct fibreglass that is exposed to airflow should be removed or replaced with insulation that does not contain fibreglass.
-At the very least, it would be good to coat the ducts with an antimicrobial hard surface suitable for this purpose.
+If possible, all duct fibreglass that is exposed to air flow should be removed or replaced with insulation that does not contain fibreglass.
+It would be a good idea to at least coat the ducts with an antimicrobial hard surface suitable for this purpose.
 Any microbial contamination must be removed as soon as it appears.

-Air conditioning splits must be cleaned annually and the ducts, every 5 to 10 years.
-The best possible filtration that the system can handle should be used.
+Air conditioning splits must be cleaned every year and the ducts, every 5 to 10 years.
+The best possible filtration that can be operated by the system must be used.

-Make up for the deficiencies of the central ventilation and air conditioning system with stand-alone filtration systems.
+Make up for the deficiencies of the central ventilation and air conditioning systems with stand-alone filtration systems.

 The cleaning of systems also affects indoor air quality, although this is a controversial issue as no studies have been conducted to scientifically verify the true impact of duct and system cleaning on indoor air quality.

-There are several different methods of cleaning ducts.
-Duct cleaning carried out correctly does not need to be repeated for another 5 to 15 years, depending on factors such as dirt in the environment and the quality of filtration available.
+There are several different methods used for cleaning ducts.
+If duct cleaning is carried out properly, it does not need to be repeated for another 5 to 15 years, depending on factors such as dirt in the environment and the quality of filtration available.

 Cleaning, filters and stand-alone filtration systems

 Pollutants that affect indoor air quality are present in the form of gases or particles.
-Particles accumulate in the form of dust on surfaces.
+Particles accumulate on surfaces in the form of dust.
 Dust inside buildings typically contains bacteria, various types of fungal spores, fibreglass, and other toxic, allergenic, or irritating substances.
-The more dust, the greater the amount of these substances.
+When there is more dust, the amount of these substances increases.

-Occupant activity causes the dust to move around and it becomes suspended, and therefore, susceptible to being inhaled by occupants, accumulating on their skin or re-settling on the surface of the furniture until the next time it is moved.
+Occupant activity causes the dust to move around, making it become airborne and therefore susceptible to being inhaled by occupants, building up on their skin or re-settling on the surface of furniture until the next time it is moved.

 Numerous studies have shown that the cleaner the air, the healthier it is.
-In fact, for every increase in dust in the air, there is a measurable increase in asthma and allergy attacks, emergency room visits and deaths.
+In fact, whenever dust levels rise in the air, there is a measurable increase in asthma and allergy attacks, A&E visits and deaths.
 This effect is quantifiable even at very low levels.

-There are basically three ways to keep the air clean:
+There are three basic ways to keep air clean: